FAQs About Externships/Clinics

 (7) I have been offered a placement, is there anything I have to do before I can accept it?

 Yes.
 You must get the placement approved before you can accept it.
 To begin the process of seeking academic credit, complete this application.
-After your application is approved, sign the Site Supervisor, Faculty Supervisor and Extern Agreement with your Site Supervisor and email the agreement to Natalie Pucillo, pucillo@law.edu, or deliver the agreement to Suite 343.
-Dean McDermott will sign the agreement and a final copy will be uploaded to a Shared Drive folder assigned to you.
-Refer to Externship Information for Law Students.
+After your application is approved by Professor Ross, sign the Site Supervisor, Faculty Supervisor and Extern Agreement with your Site Supervisor and email the agreement to Deborah Hawkins (hawkinsde@law.edu).
+Professor Ross will sign the agreement and a final copy will be uploaded to a Shared Google Drive folder assigned to you.
+Please refer to our Externship Information for Law Students page for a complete set of instructions on applying for externship credit and to review the Externship Program Student Handbook.

 -